Henry Alger Gildersleeve

 Henry Alger Gildersleeve (1 August 1840 – 27 February 1923) was an American jurist and sports shooter who served on the New York Supreme Court.

-Following a military career in the union army during the American Civil War, Henry A. Gildersleeve became a competitive marksman and early leader of the National Rifle Association.
+Following a military career in the union army during the American Civil War, Henry A. Gildersleeve became a competitive marksman and early leader of the National Rifle Association of America.
 Gildersleeve was a prominent New York jurist, serving as judge on the New York General sessions bench from 1875 to 1889, and later as Supreme Court justice from 1891 to 1910.

-Early Life
+Early life

-Henry A. Gildersleeve was born in Clinton, Dutchess County, New York on August 1, 1840 to Smith James Gildersleeve and Rachel Alger Gildersleeve.
+Henry A. Gildersleeve was born in Clinton, New York, on August 1, 1840, to Smith James Gildersleeve and Rachel Alger Gildersleeve.
 After attending school in Poughkeepsie, he briefly worked as a school teacher.

 Military and Shooting Career

 When the American Civil war broke out, he recruited an infantry company from his hometown to form the 150th New York Infantry.
 Commissioned a Captain in 1862, his regiment fought in the Battle of Gettysburg in 1863, campaigns in Maryland and Virginia before participating in Sherman’s March to the Sea in 1864.
 His military accomplishments earned him praise from Abraham Lincoln, who brevetted Gildersleeve as Lieutenant Colonel near the end of the war.

-In 1870, five years after the close of the civil war, he joined the National Guard as lieutenant colonel of the 12th Regiment of the State of New York.
+In 1870, five years after the close of the Civil War, he joined the National Guard as lieutenant colonel of the 12th Regiment of the State of New York.
 During the Orange Riots of 1871, Gildersleeve and his regiment defended the New York Arsenal.

-Gildersleeve co-founded the National Rifle Association whose mission was to “encourage the rifle practice and to promote a system of aiming drill and target firing among the National Guard”.
+Gildersleeve co-founded the National Rifle Association of America (NRA) whose mission was to “encourage the rifle practice and to promote a system of aiming drill and target firing among the National Guard”.
 He later went on to become secretary and later president of the National Rifle Association for a single term in 1880-1881.

-Gildersleeve was a member of the United States Rifle Team who won the 1875 International Rifle Contest at Creedmoor in a close match against the Irish team.
+Gildersleeve was a member of the United States Rifle Team who won the 1874 International Rifle Contest at Creedmoor in a close match against the Irish team.
 The following year, Gildersleeve led the American team on a European tour, including a return match against Ireland in Dublin, which they won decisively.
 In 1878, Gildersleeve authored a book titled Rifles and Marksmanship.

 On September 17, 1889, 25 years after the Battle of Gettysburg, Gildersleeve gave an oration at the battlefield and dedicated a monument to the 150th New York Regiment from Dutchess County.